kgd-al/amaze/docs/src/usage/index.rst

         Available platform plugins are: xcb, ...

+    The class :class:`amaze.extensions.sb3.guard.CV2QTGuard` is automatically called,
-    See :class:`amaze.extensions.sb3.utils.CV2QTGuard` as a temporary band aid
+    whenever necessary, as a temporary band aid